Clean Air (Human Rights) Bill [HL]

 Overview

-This bill establishes a legal right to breathe clean air in England and Wales, setting ambitious targets for air quality improvement within five years.
-It creates a new Citizens' Commission for Clean Air to monitor compliance, advise the government, and take legal action if necessary.
-The bill also strengthens the responsibilities of various national authorities regarding air pollution.
+This bill establishes a legal right to breathe clean air in England and Wales.
+It sets ambitious targets for reducing air pollution, creates a new Citizens' Commission for Clean Air to monitor and enforce these targets, and strengthens the powers of various government bodies to tackle air pollution.

 Description